JaxPlays-Inc/jaxplays.org/content/reviews/2023-08-19-tick-tick-boom-review.md

 Throughout the musical, Jon reflects on his life's choices, his relationships, and his unfulfilled dreams.

 Bradley's performance elevates the role, capturing Jon's fears and hopes with a realism that transcends the stage, making the character's emotions palpable and genuine.
-It feels like listening to a friend share a personal story rather than watching a play.
-His connection with Jonathan Larson's character is so profound that it felt like listening to Larson himself sharing a story at [*Untold Stories*](https://news.wjct.org/podcast/untold-stories).
+His connection with Jonathan Larson's character is so profound that it felt like listening to Larson himself sharing an personal anecdote at [*Untold Stories*](https://news.wjct.org/podcast/untold-stories).
+The connection is so deep, it's like being in a friend's living room, absorbed in a story, rather than sitting in a theater watching a play.

 In roles demanding constant character-switching, Shauna and Zach astonish with their seamless transformations.
 Shauna's very posture narrates a tale, and her transitions, most notably from Susan to Karessa Johnson, are breathtaking and riveting, a display worthy of master classes.